 If that all inspires you to have a go yourself, there’s plenty of workshops to choose from.
 Our gallery hosts willow expert Anthea Firth for her popular willow weaving workshop, this time creating a Stags Head (12 October).
 Join experts in print making, Wendy Tate and Rob Moore for a Nature Print Workshop, using the landscape as a theme to produce a mixed media artist’s book that includes printmaking (26 October).

 Half-term fun for children

 It's all about Halloween this holiday!
-Drop in for spooky stories and a creepy trail at Whitby Abbey, join #TeamPirate or #TeamZombie at Castle Howard, or follow the Alien Bugs and autumn trail at Yorkshire Arboretum and join the hunt for giant bug models (both 21 October - 5 November).
-Follow the Ghostly Treasure Hunt at our Danby Centre (23 October) and there's ghoulish and ghostly going-ons at Nunnington Hall on the Haunted happenings trail (26-29 October).
+Drop in for spooky characters and creepy crafts at Whitby Abbey, join #TeamPirate or #TeamZombie at Castle Howard, or follow the Alien Bugs and autumn activity trails at Yorkshire Arboretum (all 27 October - 4 November).
+There's ghoulish and ghostly going-ons at Nunnington Hall on the Haunted Happenings trail (23 October - 4 November).
 The Old Coastguard Station's Hallowe'en Trail features chilling clues and spooky prizes or explore the Spooky Woodland Trail from Ravenscar Visitor Centre (both 27-28 October).
 There's a Spooky Woodland Trail at Burton Agnes Hall too (27 October - 4 November) if you're brave enough!